mjarmijo/mkdocs_notes/docs/linux/operating_systems_three_easy_pieces/ch_4_the_process.md

 How does the OS provide the illusion of many CPUs?

 The OS creates the illusion of many CPUs by virtualizing the CPU.
 By running one process, then quickly stopping and running another, the OS can create an illusion that dozens of CPUs exist when in fact there is one (or a few).
-This techinque is known as **time sharing the CPU.**
+This technique is known as **time sharing the CPU.**

 **Mechanisms** are the low-level methods and protocols that implement a piece of functionality.
 For example, a context switch gives the OS the ability to stop running one program and start running another on a given CPU.